 Shopping too much is also bad for the earth because a lot of what we buy just ends up getting thrown away.
 Minimalism can help you live more sustainably by helping you get in the habit of buying less.

 Last but not least, impulse shopping will not actually fill the emotional needs you are trying to fill with items.

 On the flip side, when you stop buying things on impulse you keep that money in your pocket and that stuff out of your house!
 You can also explore other, more fulfilling ways, of cheering yourself up.

 Since you can save you money and keep your home clutter-free when you stop buying on impulse it is a very important skill.
 It can help you keep you on track as you build the simple life you want to enjoy!

 It sounds like a simple equation.
 Just stop buying things you don’t need.
 But it can be harder to quit your habit of impulse buying than you would think.
 I have thought of myself as a minimalist for years now and I still fall prey to impulse shopping online and in-store.

 So what if I told you that one simple sentence can help you resist MOST, if not all, of your impulse purchases?
+This is one of my best minimalist shopping tips.
 What is this magical sentence?
 It’s really simple.

 “How long will I love it?”